-We face an inherent business risk of exposure to product liability claims in the event that the use of products during research and development efforts or after commercialization results in adverse effects.
-This risk will exist even with respect to any products that receive regulatory approval for commercial sale.
-While we have obtained liability insurance for our products, it may not be sufficient to satisfy any liability that may arise.
+We face an inherent business risk of exposure to product liability claims in the event that products sold by us or the use of products during research and development efforts or after commercialization results in adverse effects.
+This risk exists even with respect to any products that receive regulatory approval for commercial sale.
+While we maintain liability insurance for our products, it may not be sufficient to satisfy any or all liabilities that may arise.
 Also, adequate insurance coverage may not be available in the future at acceptable cost, if at all.